crashoverride777/swifty-sk-scroll-view/README.md

 # Release notes

+v1.2

+- Updated sample project to show how to add more sprites to the same scrollView page.

-- v1.1
+v1.1

-Small improvements to make it easier to select vertical or horizontal scrolling without having to adjust some settings in the helper manually.
+- Small improvements to make it easier to select vertical or horizontal scrolling without having to adjust some settings in the helper manually.

-- v1.0
+v1.0